mrkkrp/zip/README.md

 This one uses the right approach: leverage good streaming library (`conduit`) for memory-efficient processing in pure Haskell.
-This is however is not feature-rich and has certain problems (including programming style), some of them are reported on its issue tracker.
+This is however is not feature-rich and has certain problems (including programming style, it uses `error` if an entry is missing in archive, among other things), some of them are reported on its issue tracker.
 It also does not appear to be maintained (last sign of activity was on December 23, 2014).

 ## Features

-The library supports all features specified in modern Zip specifications.
-The only feature that is not currently supported is encryption, see more about this below.
+The library supports all features specified in modern .ZIP specification except for encryption and multi-disk archives.
+See more about this below.

 For reference, here is a [copy of the specification](https://pkware.cachefly.net/webdocs/casestudies/APPNOTE.TXT).